novseje/react-native-navigine/README.md

 # This module continues to evolve as a paid product

-You can contact me for more detailed information.
+You can contact info@icit-corp.com for more detailed information.

 ## Installation